Take time to check your oil tank

 ‘Clean-up’ costs of an oil spill can be very high and are not always covered by household insurance policies.

 If you find a problem it should be fixed as soon as possible.

 You can find more details about what you should do at this link:

-If you notice a drop in oil level, don’t assume that oil has been stolen.
-Leaks of underground fuel lines can often be happening for some time before oil contamination can be seen.
+If you notice a drop in oil level, remember that leaks of underground fuel lines can often be happening for some time before oil contamination can be seen.

 Oil leaks or spills